rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Yet in my judgment she is happier if she remains as she is.
 And I think that I too have the Spirit of God. ^0740

-Now concerning food offered to idols : we know that all of us possess knowledge.
+Now concerning food offered to idols: we know that all of us possess knowledge.
 This knowledge puffs up, but love builds up. ^0801

 If anyone imagines that he knows something, he does not yet know as he ought to know. ^0802